haribalanr/CarND-Path-Planning-Project/README.md

 See also: Car.cpp 106-132 for lane change logic
 ```
+#### Some image samples

+##### Spline/Map:

+I have used the spline.h script; splines instead of polynomials (Udacity lesson tips).
+Becuase of this our map is based on interpolate points taken from the highway_map dataset.

+##### Conclusion:

+The Car is completely able to complete 4.5 miles while driving at top speed of 40.5mph when it is possible and avoiding any kind of collisions or unsafe maneuvers.
+There are lots of future improvements and challenges that can be added to this module and in general over all self-driving cars project works such as complete behavior planner based on classification algorithms while considering future/predict maneuvers of cars, non-vehicle objecs, etc and projected smooth trajectories.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).